mikenakis/MikeNakis.Clio/MikeNakis.Clio.README.md

 - No support (yet) for the end-of-named-arguments argument (`--`) to signify that everything after that point in the command line is a positional argument.
   - Support for the end-of-named-arguments argument will be added soon.
-- No support (yet) for the more-arguments-in-file argument (`@file`) to specify a file containing additional command-line arguments, one argument per line.
-  - Support for the more-arguments-in-file argument will be added soon.
-- No support (yet) for space as the separator between a named argument and its value: only the equals sign (`=`) can be used.
-This makes it impossible to have command-line autocompletion, e.g. typing `mycmd --file ` and then pressing tab to cycle through files in the current directory.
-  - Support for space as the separator between a named argument and its value will be added soon.

 ### Limitations with a workaround